One of Seattle's most popular bakeries is coming to Cincinnati — but only for one day.

 The pastries have received widespread acclaim, with outlets like the Smithsonian calling the bakery one of the 20 most iconic food destinations across America and TV shows including The Zimmern List and Anthony Bourdain: No Reservations paying a visit.

-The Piroshky Piroshky tour is also stopping at Eudora Brewing Co. in Dayton, Ohio on Aug.
-17 before heading to Washington, Utah and California.See a full menu and pre-order Piroshky Piroshky for either the Cincinnati or Dayton stop at piroshkybakery.com.
+The Piroshky Piroshky tour is also stopping at Elks Lodge #58 in Dayton, Ohio, on March 15.
+Orders for this location can be placed until March 13 at 5 p.m.See a full menu and pre-order Piroshky Piroshky for either the Cincinnati or Dayton stop at piroshkybakery.com.